raspberrypilearning/sense-hat-marble-maze/worksheet.md

 		return new_x,new_y
 	```

-1. Save and run your code to ensure the marble is moving horizontally acros the screen.
+1. Save and run your code to ensure the marble is moving horizontally across the screen.

-1. Now that you have the marble moving horizontally, you need to make it move verically as well.
-Update the `move_marble` function so that it uses the `yaw` to move the marble int he y direction.
+1. Now that you have the marble moving horizontally, you need to make it move vertically as well.
+Update the `move_marble` function so that it uses the `yaw` to move the marble in the y direction.

 	```python
 	def move_marble(pitch,roll,x,y):